That lock that sticks every time you use it. The deadbolt that refuses to turn smoothly. The doorknob that feels loose.

 - Minor alignment issues

-A professional can clean, lubricate, and adjust the lock quickly.
+A locksmith can clean, lubricate, and adjust the lock when the hardware is still worth saving.

 The Lock Sticks in Cold or Hot Weather